DayuanTan/DistributedOS-A-Centralized-Multi-User-Concurrent-Bank-Account-Manager-Multithread-Synchronization/README.md

 All tests are on Ubuntu 16.04 LTS, g++ (Ubuntu 5.4.0-6ubuntu1~16.04.12) 5.4.0 20160609.

-# Project 1: A Centralized Multi-User Concurrent Bank Account Manager (Multithreading)
+# Project 1: A Centralized Multi-User Concurrent Bank Account Manager (Multithreading, Mutex)

 The system has two important components:
 1. **Bank Server**: